 This is a huge benefit for Office developers looking to integrate their applications with enterprise business systems.

 BizTalk Server 2004 starts at $999 per server CPU for the Partner Edition.
 The Standard Edition is $6,999 per CPU, and the Enterprise Edition is $24,999 per CPU.

 Microsoft is planning a separate competency within its larger channel program that will focus exclusively on business processes and integration.
 Until that program takes shape, Microsoft's Service Provider Partner Program offers support to solution providers implementing EAI solutions that include BizTalk Server 2004.

 Microsoft offers hands-on training, road shows, seminars and online courses.
 These offerings are available to all interested partners at minimal cost.
 The

 vendor also provides a broad range of technical support and general assistance for solution providers.
 Microsoft did not disclose the average solution provider margin.

 > BIZTALK SERVER 2004

-DISTRIBUTORS: Accenture, Avanade, Cap Gemini, Ernst & Young, Hewlett-Packard, Sapient
+DISTRIBUTORS: Accenture, Avanade, Cap Gemini, Ernst and Young, Hewlett-Packard, Sapient